Causes Of Back Pain

 Our bodies are not designed to sit for long periods of time and therefore our muscles get tired.
 The first muscles that start fatiguing are our core stability muscles; the ones that help hold/stabilise our spine in the neutral position.
 As a result, we end up slouching and start to compensate by using other muscles.
 These muscles become overloaded and painful.
 This is exacerbated if we are sitting at awkward angles as certain muscles are either overstretched or shortened, causing them to become weaker/less flexible, and predisposing them to injury.

 The constant tension in these overloaded muscles is known as muscle spasm.
 With muscle spasm, the muscles remain in a sustained contraction, and blood flow to the tissues is compromised.
 This means there is a decrease in oxygen and nutrients and a build-up of waste products.
 This leads to the development of the painful ‘knots’ in your muscles.
 These are muscular trigger points which can cause local or referred pain.
 Referred pain is pain experienced away from the source of pain.

 The bodies’ natural response to pain is to tighten around the injured area so as to provide a protective splint.
-This results in the pain-muscle spasm cycle as shown in the diagram below:
+This results in the pain-muscle spasm cycle below:

 Practising good ergonomics can prevent and ease these problems:

 • Sit in the correct posture.

 • Make sure your workstation is as ergonomically sound as possible.

 • Be aware of optimal ways to use your desktop equipment.

 • Make sure you take adequate work breaks.